victorraft/CSTV_Challenge/README.md

 The code was made using Clean Architecture's principles, and the Presentation/UI layers use MVVM implemented with Jetpack components, such as ViewModel and LiveData.

-The UI Layer was written using XML.
-Jetpack Compose was considered, but I opted for XML instead because of my familiarity with it, and the time constraints.
+The UI Layer was written using XML and Jetpack Compose.
+You can toggle between them by using the different build variants.

 For threading and concurrency Kotlin Coroutines was used.